srbhr/Resume-Matcher/README.md

 The full stack Next.js (React and FastAPI) web application allows users to interact with the Resume Matcher tool interactively via a web browser.

 > [!WARNING]
-> The results returned from through the web app are currently entirely mocked / faked.
+> The results returned from the web app are currently entirely mocked / faked.
 This means that the results returned are not real and are just for demonstration purposes.
 This will be implemented with real data results in a future release.

-To run the full stack web application (frontend client and backend api servers), follow the instructions over on the [webapp README](/webapp/README.md) file.
+To run the full stack web application (frontend client and backend api servers), follow the instructions in the [webapp README](/webapp/README.md) file.

 <br/>

 ### Google Colab
-1. Create an account in ngrok and get you token
+1. Create an account in ngrok and get your token
 2. ![img_1.png](img_1.png)
 3. Go to archive/resume_matcher_colab.ipynb and run the notebook.
 4. Enter your ngrok token and run the notebook.